Džuboks

 Džuboks (Џубокс, trans.
 Jukebox) was a Yugoslav music magazine.
-Launched in 1966, it was the very first magazine in SFR Yugoslavia dedicated predominantly to rock music and the first rock music magazine to be published in a communist country.
+Launched in 1966, it was the first magazine in SFR Yugoslavia dedicated predominantly to rock music and the first rock music magazine to be published in a communist country.

 History

 Launch

 Džuboks was launched during spring 1966 by the Belgrade-based Duga publishing company in the aftermath of the three-day Gitarijada music festival, whose large attendance and euphoric atmosphere several months earlier at the Belgrade Fair were indicative of the rising popularity of rock music locally.
-The idea for a monthly rock music magazine came from Duga staff journalists who had already been putting together a weekly film magazine, Filmski svet (Film World), feeling an entirly new publication catering to the growing number of rock music fans in Yugoslavia could prove successful.
-As Duga had no rock music writers or reviewers among its staff, they reached out to Nikola Karaklajić—local radio personality in his early forties who had already been involved with rock music in Belgrade in organizational and promotional capacity—with an offer of becoming the Džuboks editor-in-chief.
+The idea for a monthly rock music magazine came from Duga staff journalists that had already been writing for the company's weekly film magazine, Filmski svet (Film World); they now felt that an entirely new publication catering to the growing number of rock music fans in Yugoslavia could prove successful.
+As Duga employed no rock music writers or reviewers among its staff at the time, they decided to reach out to Nikola Karaklajić—local radio personality in his early forties who had already been involved with rock music in Belgrade in organizational and promotional capacity—with an offer of becoming the Džuboks editor-in-chief.
 Karaklajić—who in addition to his Radio Belgrade job also pursued chess professionally, becoming the national champion and member of the Yugoslav national chess team—accepted the offer and set about creating a rock magazine.

-Although not the very first popular music magazine to be published in Yugoslavia (it was preceded by the jazz and popular music magazine Ritam),Rakezić, Saša, "Rok muzika u Vojvodini: Duh urbanih ravničara", vreme.com Džuboks was the first magazine dedicated specifically to rock music in Yugoslavia as well as in a post-World War II socialist state.
+Although not the first popular music magazine to be published in Yugoslavia (it was preceded by the jazz and popular music magazine Ritam),Rakezić, Saša, "Rok muzika u Vojvodini: Duh urbanih ravničara", vreme.com Džuboks was the first magazine dedicated specifically to rock music in Yugoslavia as well as in a post-World War II socialist state.